 Let’s turn in our keys for one week and see how carLESS Jackson really can be.
 I think we can do it!

 We would love to turn this into a mini-study for the Jackson Community and Design Center…we could keep track of where we could and could not go, our routes, and finances.
 Here is a link to the JCDC website.…

-On the following Sunday, go back to using your car — if you have decided you still want to.
+On the following Sunday, go back to using your car -- if you have decided you still want to.

 We'll keep you posted on how this experiment turns out.

 More from around the network: Bike Jax in Jacksonville, Florida, has evidence that even the police are showing a little bike love.
 Tucson Bike Lawyer has a startling report on how Japanese law treats car owners involved in crashes with cyclists.
 And the US DOT's Fast Lane blog has some help for employers who want to implement a no phoning/no texting while driving policy for their employees.